wizvishak/arceus/README.md

     4. Pressing the **UP** arrow key after sending a message will allow you to edit it (similar functionality to Discord).
     5. Pressing the **DOWN** arrow key will delete your last message (if there was any).

+6. **Super-secret mode** Discord Terminal has this cool security feature that allows you to send + receive encrypted and all you need to do is set a password.

+    1. **/encrypt secret_password_here_no_spaces** This will set your decryption/encryption password
+    2. **/doencrypt** Toggle automatic encryption of messages

+    From now on, your messages will be sent encrypted, preventing anyone (including Discord) from deciphering them **unless** they have set the same password as you.
+This way, you can give your friends the secret password and both talk in an encrypted, safe manner.

+    Any encrypted messages sent by other users using Discord Terminal will be intercepted and attempted to be decrypted with the currently set decryption key.

+    Keep in mind that your password cannot contain spaces.

 Thanks to all these wonderful people for contributing to the project:

 * [@AL1L](https://github.com/AL1L)